Today, I have another interview for you and we are continuing on the theme of nutritional advice.

 In the interview, Yuri Elkaim shares with you:

-- Importance of understanding nutrition so you can educate and empower your clients with the right information
+- The importance of understanding nutrition so you can educate and empower your clients with the correct information

-- Things that the pharmaceutical industry has done to the medical community in order to increase drug use
+- Things that the pharmaceutical industry has done to the medical community to increase drug use

-- Why training people is easier than giving nutrition advice
+- Why training people are more accessible than giving nutrition advice

-- How making little changes to his athletes’ eating habits has helped them out
+- How making minor changes to his athletes’ eating habits has helped them out

-- Is it good to eat six eggs a week?
+- Is it reasonable to eat six eggs a week?

-- Importance of educating your client about nutrition so they can make better nutritional decisions
+- Educating your client about nutrition is essential so they can make better nutritional decisions.

-- Why it is important to balance what you experience with nutritional research
+- Why it is essential to balance what you experience with nutritional research

-- He was training clients but was not helping them with nutrition since he was a poor example of nutrition
+- He was training clients but was not helping them with nutritional advice since he was a poor example of food.

-- He got an autoimmune disease, alopecia, and the medical community did not know what to do for it but he found out what worked
+- He got an autoimmune disease, alopecia, and the medical community did not know what to do about it, but he found out what worked.

 - How a broken leg changed his life